beachstrider/withrecap/README.md

    }
    ```

-3. Replace all corresponding empty variables in `.env` with those values you"ve just taken note.
+3. Replace all corresponding empty variables by upper snake case in `.env` with those values you"ve just taken note.

 ### Configure OAUTH2_CLIENT_ID